 - Finding an advisor, possibly in the framework of a structured doctoral program (graduate school)

 - Acceptance to the faculty as a doctoral candidate (PhD student)

 - Registration as a doctoral student at the University

 - Carrying out your research, and writing your dissertation (doctoral thesis)

 - Publication of your thesis (deposition at the University library)

 The heiDOCS information system holds an online file of all doctoral students at the University.
 You must register in time and update your data at each step.

-The following guide is based on the regulations for the Doctoral degree at the Combined Faculty of Natural Sciences and Mathematics at Heidelberg University and summarizes common practice followed in the Faculty of Mathematics and Computer Science.
+The following guide is based on the regulations for the Doctoral degree at the Combined Faculty of Mathematics, Engineering and Natural Sciences at Heidelberg University and summarizes common practice followed in the Faculty of Mathematics and Computer Science.
 Please be advised that in case of conflict, the provisions of the German version of the regulations shall prevail.

 2017 flyer on how to get involved in the representation of doctoral students.

 Finding a doctoral advisor and jointly filling and signing this form is the first mandatory step in the process.